gaokun227/my_projects/test/README_SOLUTION.md

 }
 ```

-* Note some features are padd.
-The w features with 'n/a' and the t features with 'N/A'.
+* *Note* some features are padd if there are not enough elements: the w features are padded with 'n/a' and the t features are padded with 'N/A'.

 #### The input is not a list variable